pirapira/awesome-ethereum-virtual-machine/README.md

 # Awesome Ethereum Virtual Machine

 A curated list of resources on the Ethereum Virtual Machine (EVM), which is the virtual machine executed on the [Ethereum](https://ethereum.org/) network.
-Note that this list is also maintained [here](https://github.com/ethereum/wiki/wiki/Ethereum-Virtual-Machine-(EVM)-Awesome-List).

 Not listed there yet, but in the spirit of [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)